GitLiveApp/integrify/README.md

 ```
 *Customers Collection*
 /customers
-  /{customerId}
+  /1213
     firstName: 'First name'
     lastName: 'Last name'
     email: 'customer@email.com'
-    nOrder: 14
+    nOrders: 14

+    /* Or nOrders could be moved to a sub-collection */
     /orders
       /completed
         nOrders: 14

 *Orders Collection*
 /orders
-  /{orderId}
+  /764
     customerId: 1213
     amount: '£15.32'
-    cFirstName: 'Last name'
+    cFirstName: 'First name'
-    cLastName: 'First name'
+    cLastName: 'Last name'

-    /delivered
-      /{deliverId}
+    /deliveryAttempts
+      /623
         customerId: 1213
+        completed: true
 ```

-If the customer updated their name then the orders will be.
-You will need a function (`onUpdate`) that is trigger every time there is an update to the customer table to update the order table's `Customer Name`.
+If the customer updated their first name in the customers' collection then the orders will be out of sync.
+You will need a function (`onUpdate`) that is triggered every time there is an update to the customer table to update the order table's `cFirstName`.
 Similarly, if the customer is deleted (`onDelete`) then the orders that belong to the customer should be deleted too.
-Every time an order is added or deleted in the orders collection, it should update the `# Orders` for the customer by incrementing or decrementing the field.
+Every time an order is added or deleted in the orders collection, it should update the `nOrders` for the customer by incrementing or decrementing the field.

 Integrify allows you to create the functions in a simpler and easy-to-read way.
 You provided the `source` that the function must keep a watch on and the `targets` that need to be updated whenever the event specified occurs on the source collection.